igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 {{!I-D.ietf-quic-transport}}, {{!I-D.ietf-quic-recovery}} and,
 {{!I-D.ietf-quic-applicability}}.

-The key to partial reliablity is notifying the transport and the peer when data previously enqueued for transmission no longer needs to be transmitted.
+The key to partial reliablity is notifying the peer about data that will not be retransmitted.

 Partially Reliabile Streams